traefik/hub/api-gateway/1-getting-started/README.md

 [...] systemd[1]: Started traefik-hub.service - Traefik Hub.
 ```
+## Step 2: Expose an API

-On Linux, we can use all the providers supported by Traefik Proxy and all the providers supported by Traefik Hub.
+:information_source: On Linux, we can use all the providers supported by Traefik Proxy and Traefik Hub API Gateway.

-Let's begin with a simple file provider.
+In this example, we'll set a configuration using a YAML file.

-We will deploy a simple _whoami_ app on systemd and try to reach it from Traefik Proxy.
+We will deploy a _whoami_ application on systemd and reach it from Traefik Proxy.

 ```shell
 # Install whoami